isomerpages/mof-gfg/_g20-eminent-persons-group/Governance.md

 \*In addition to the 28 members and the European Commission (with voting rights), the EIB’s board also comprises 6 permanent experts (without voting rights).
 Sources: Stilpon Nestor, 2018, Board Effectiveness in International Financial Institutions, AIIB Yearbook of International Law; and IFIs

-Proposal 21: Adopt a practical, risk-based approach to delegate greater responsibility to IFI Management, and hold them accountable for outcomes.
+### Proposal 21: Adopt a practical, risk-based approach to delegate greater responsibility to IFI Management, and hold them accountable for outcomes. ###

-Up Arrow

 There is significant scope for Boards to delegate greater responsibility to IFI Management, on a practical and risk-based approach.
 As part of a holistic review, consideration should be given for the IFIs to amend their Articles of Agreement, where necessary, to support this.